-Unit 1: Ethical issues in biomedical data science (3 hours)
+Unit 1: Introduction: Responsible conduct of research (RCR), rigor and reproducibility in the complex world of biomedical data science (3 hours)

-1.1 Ethical issues in biomedical data science: Part 1
+1.1 RCR in the context of biomedical data science – Ethical issues in biomedical data science: Part 1

 Learning Objectives: